 Add rice to pan and stir to coat in oil.

 Add mushroom water and soaked mushrooms, stir, cover and simmer for 5 minutes.

-Add water, stock powder, dried sage and chestnut mushrooms.
+Add water, stock powder, dried sage, garlic and chestnut mushrooms.
 Stir, cover and let simmer until water is absorbed and rice is soft.
 About 20 minutes.
 Stir every 5 minutes or so, to prevent rice from sticking to the bottom of the pan and to cook everything evenly.
 Taste the rice.
 If all the liquids are absorbed, but rice is a bit under cooked, add a little more water and simmer until done.*

 When rice is ready, stir in chopped parsley and yeast flakes.

 *The gradual addition of water or stock will greatly depend on cookware used.
 In heavy cast iron stew pots it cooks evenly and without the need to add water gradually.
 In stainless steel pots however, water evaporates faster then it can be absorbed by the rice, so additional water might be necessary.